 1960 - He becomes the first Australian and first pathologist elected as president of the Royal Society.
 During his five-year tenure he reorganises the society and greatly expands its research-professorship program.

-1965 - He is made Baron Lord Florey of Adelaide and Marston.
-The same year he accepts the Chancellorship of the ANU, although he continues to live in Britain.
+1965 - He is named Baron Lord Florey of Adelaide and Marston.
+The same year, he accepts the Chancellorship of the ANU, although he continues to live in Britain.

 1966 - Ethel Florey dies on 10 October.

 1967 - On 6 June Florey marries Margaret Jennings, a member of the original team that developed penicillin and Florey's colleague and special assistant for more than 30 years.

 1968 - Florey dies of a heart attack on 21 February at his Queen's College lodgings in Oxford.

 In a memorial service held in Westminster Abbey, the Nobel Laureate Edgar Adrian describes Florey as "one of the great leaders of medical science".